Polymer/old-docs-site/docs/polymer/expressions.md

 Expressions are evaluated based on the current _scope_, which defines which identifiers and paths are visible.
 The expressions in `bind`, `repeat` or `if` attributes are evaluated in the scope of the parent template.
-For the outermost template using data binding, paths and identifiers are interpreted relative to the element itself (so `this.prop` is available as {%raw%}`prop`{%endraw%}.
+For an element's outermost template, paths and identifiers are interpreted relative to the element itself (so `this.prop` is available as {%raw%}`prop`{%endraw%}).

+Templates that don't include `bind` or `repeat` share the current scope.

-Templates that use `bind` or `repeat` without specifying an expression inherit the scope of the parent template.
+A `bind` or `repeat` without an expression is the same as using an expression that specifies the current scope.

 ### Nested scoping rules {#nested-scoping-rules}